 Obtaining Green Card after Status Violation: 245(k) Benefit

-The immigration provision of Section 245(k) of the Immigration and Nationality Act (INA) allows certain individuals, who are present in the United States after having failed to maintain lawful immigration status, to adjust their status to that of a lawful permanent resident (LPR) without having to leave the country.
+The immigration provision of Section 245(k) of the Immigration and Nationality Act (INA) allows certain individuals who are present in the United States after having failed to maintain lawful immigration status to adjust their status to that of a lawful permanent resident (LPR) without having to leave the country.

-This exemption applies to an applicant who has not failed to maintain a lawful status, engaged in unauthorized employment, or violated the terms and conditions of his or her admission for an aggregate period exceeding 180 days.
+This exemption applies to an applicant who has not failed to maintain lawful status, engaged in unauthorized employment, or violated the terms and conditions of his or her admission for an aggregate period exceeding 180 days.
 When determining whether an applicant is eligible for the INA 245(k) exemption, USCIS only considers the time period following the applicant’s most recent lawful admission.

 Another benefit of 245(k) is that it allows individuals to remain in the United States while their green card application is pending, rather than having to wait outside the country for a decision.
 This can be especially important for individuals who have lived in the United States for many years and have established roots in their communities.